 Foreign Language Lessons and Slides with Pear Deck - Intermediate: Thur 7pm

 From the website: Ready to supercharge your existing language lessons?
 Join us as we explore how to transform a new or existing Google Slides presentation into an interactive Pear Deck lesson.
 We’ll discover how to create each of the 5 interactive question types, as well as discuss different ways to use each question type to engage students and monitor understanding.
 While we will focus specifically on using Pear Deck in foreign language classrooms, the ideas discussed here can serve as inspiration for any subject.

 A recording of the one-hour D-E specific training session on 11/17/20 is available.

-Click here for a student-paced session with the training slides.
+Click here for a learner-paced session using the training slides.

 Pear Deck Institute - This asynchronous training portal is good for teachers who want to learn Pear Deck at their own pace.
 Each module takes about an hour to complete and includes an assessment you can take to earn a certificate of completion.
 Beginner, intermediate and expert modules are available.

 Pear Fair special event - Saturday, Nov 14, 2020 - recordings available